palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-1-what-it-is.md

 ## Symmetric and Asymmetric Cryptography

-Modern cryptography is based on both symmetric and asymmetric cryptography (in encryption, commonly a combination of both (using a Diffie-Hellman Key Exchange, but that's out of scope for these blog posts).
+Modern cryptography is based on both symmetric and asymmetric cryptography (in encryption, commonly a combination of both (using a Diffie-Hellman Key Exchange, but that's out of scope for these blog posts)).
 The difference is easy to recognize; in symmetric cryptography you're encrypting using a pre-shared key (such as a password), while asymmetric cryptography is based on public/private key pairs.

 ### Symmetric Cryptography With a Pre-shared Key

 Conceptually symmetric cryptography is simple; You're using a pre-shared key as the input for your encryption algorithm when encrypting.
 When decrypting, the same pre-shared key is used as input for the decryption algorithm.
 The upside is that symmetric cryptography is usually _very fast_, and sometimes even has [hardware support](https://en.wikipedia.org/wiki/AES_instruction_set).
 However, both parties need to know the pre-shared key.
 Without a secure (already encrypted) channel, there's no way of sharing that key without the risk of a [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) intercepting it, leaving us with a catch-22.
-However, it is possible to get around this using a Diffie-Hellman Key Exchange (again, out of scope) in this series, but I'd recommend reading it in order).
+It is possible to get around this using a Diffie-Hellman Key Exchange, but again - out of scope.

 ### Asymmetric Cryptography With a Key Pair